A new survey of the UK’s SME workforce shows just what employees want from their employers.

 “We’ve already seen significant changes to the world of work since the pandemic.
 This will only likely continue,” says Nadeem.
 “COVID-19 hyper accelerated the remote working shift, leaving many companies wondering whether they even need offices to accommodate every worker every day.

 “Meanwhile, employees’ expectations of their employers have also changed.
 With such growth in demand for benefits, employees will increasingly expect bosses to provide them.
-Given this, there will likely be far more competition in 2021 and beyond for those looking to hire.
-To get ahead of the curve, an independent adviser such as Drewberry can help arrange the benefits your staff most want to see.”
+Given this, there will likely be far more competition in 2021 and beyond for those looking to hire.”